vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/basic/tutorial.md

 Please be sure to read the official document first before reading theme docs.

-The theme docs does not give too many repetitive introductions to the existing content of the official document, so if you do not read the official document, you may not be able to master certain configurations, such as muti-language used in the template.
+The theme docs do not provide repetitive introductions to the existing content of the official document, so if you do not read the official document, you may not be able to master certain configurations, such as muti-language used in the template.

 :::

-## Building website
+## Building a site

-After you have initially configured the project, you can use the `yarn run docs:build` command to output the website build to the dist folder.
+After you have initially configured the project, you can use the `yarn run docs:build` command to output the build result to the dist folder.

-You can deploy the contents of the folder to the server of your website.
-The easiest way is to upload to Github and serve with Github Pages.
+You can deploy the contents of the folder to the server of your site.
+The easiest way is to upload to GitHub and serve with GitHub Pages.

-For related tutorials on Github, you can refer to [Github Documentation](https://docs.github.com/).
+For related tutorials on GitHub, you can see [GitHub Documentation](https://docs.github.com/).